qianyizh/ElasticReconstruction/README.txt

 ICP refinement for point cloud pairs registered by GlobalRegistration module.

 + Integrate
-An CPU-based algorithm that integrates depth images into a voxel, based on camera pose trajectory and nonrigid correction produced by previous steps.
+A CPU-based algorithm that integrates depth images into a voxel, based on camera pose trajectory and nonrigid correction produced by previous steps.

 + Matlab_Toolbox
 A Matlab toobox for evaluation of camera pose trajectory and global registration.

-+ In executable package
++ In the executable package
     * pcl_kinfu_largeScale_release.exe
     * pcl_kinfu_largeScale_mesh_output_release
 Executable files for creating intermediate point clouds and final mesh.